 The Digital plan comes at a 0.25% fee with no account minimum and no human advice.

-As with other robo-advisers, Betterment will rebalance your account every time your portfolio strays too far from its original goal.
-This will make sure your financial hopes and dreams are always on track.
+As with other robo-advisors, Betterment will rebalance your account every time your portfolio strays too far from its original goal.
+This will make sure your portfolio is always optimized and you are always on track to achieve your goals.
 When they rebalance, the company will also buy fractional shares, so they invest every dollar.

 In conclusion, both platforms are extremely impressive and offer several perks outside of the old investment options.
 However, they are each unique and carry their own value.

 If you are looking for more flexibility in how and where you invest, SoFi is the clear winner.
+By offering individual stock investments as well as cryptocurrency, you are able to create a more precise portfolio.
 When it comes to fees, again, SoFi takes the cake.
 With no management fee, it is hard to find too many issues with SoFi Invest.